One of the annoying issues that you may experience when you work with SharePoint Databases is

 Increasing the size of a log file.

-If space is available on the log disk, you can increase the size of the log file.
+If there is available space on the log disk, you can increase the size of the log file.
 The maximum size for log files is two terabytes (TB) per log file.

 To increase the file size If the auto growth is disabled, the database is online and sufficient space is available on the disk, either: